bytecodealliance/wamr.dev/content/en/blog/introduction_to_wamr_running_modes/index.md

 |  LLVM JIT         | WAMR_BUILD_INTERP=1, WAMR_BUILD_JIT=1 |
 |  Fast JIT    | WAMR_BUILD_INTERP=1, WAMR_BUILD_FAST_JIT=1 |

-An example of CMAKE build:
+An example of a CMake build command:
   ```sh
   cmake -DWAMR_BUILD_INTERP=1 -DWAMR_BUILD_JIT=1 -DWAMR_BUILD_FAST_JIT=1 -B build
   ```
+  The above command compiles the Classic Interpreter, LLVM JIT, and Fast JIT Execution engine into your binary, allowing you to choose between them at execution time.

 ### Control the execution mode

 The software that embeds the WAMR can fully control what execution mode for a loaded Wasm module, by calling the runtime APIs.